 To enable the tracking of the relationship between SNOMED CT concepts and GMDN terms across releases, the preliminary linkage table has been replaced by a simple map reference set between SNOMED CT concepts and GMDN terms (467614008|GMDN simple map reference set).

 The original English language used to represent GMDN terms is 'European English' and therefore spellings conform to US derivative in some instances and GB in others.
 GMDN terms also include spellings with US and GB variants in the same description.
 New descriptions were created to align content with International Edition practices, including the expansion of acronyms in FSNs.
-As a result, the release includes three Language reference sets to enable browsing of preferred terms following US and GB spelling variants as well as original GMDN preferred terms.
-It is important to preserve the GMDN description as this is the name applied in the regulatory realm and therefore has a very clear separate use case from the en-GB and en-US reference sets.
+As a result, the release includes three Language descriptions to enable browsing of preferred terms following US and GB spelling variants as well as original GMDN preferred terms.
+It is important to preserve the GMDN description as this is the name applied in the regulatory realm and therefore has a very clear separate use case from the en-GB and en-US reference sets

 RF2 package format